Instagram

 I led and facilitated a design workshop with over 30 people across various functions to develop a design strategy and product roadmap.
 This series of concepts was what I developed as part of this workshop.
 Throughout my time there, all the work my team and I explored was anchored off this framework.

-One of the first problems I tackled focused on the high skip-through rate of ads on Reels.
+One of the first problems I tackled focused on the high skip-through rate of ads on Reels at the beginning of the video.

-We also focused on users who dwelled long enough to internalize the content of the ad, but weren't converting at as high of a rate as they historically do on Instagram, based on insights from IG's homepage and Stories surface.
+We also focused on users who dwelled long enough to internalize the content of the video, but weren't converting at as high of a rate.

-One pain point for those users who did dwell, was that video ads could be hard to digest, due to how much is in motion (audio, music, subtitles, product demos, etc).
-We believed that revealing image and text consideration/trust signals would make it easier for the user to digest the value prop of the ad and would lead to an increase in click-through-rate.
-I designed various directions for this format that touched on position, shape, size, different types of metadata and ad objectives.
-As a new product designer on my team onboarded onto this work, I worked closely with her to push the project forward.
+One pain point for those users who did dwell, was that video ads could be hard to digest, due to the combination of audio, music, subtitles, product demos, etc. I designed various directions and shipped this new format that revealed a complimentary static image and consideration signals which would make it easier for the user to digest the value prop of the ad and lead to an increase in click-through-rate.

 Additionally, I focused on the problems towards the end of the video ad, when the user becomes high intent, evaluates the product, and considers interacting.